 Through Ski Runs

-I used microspikes for traction on firm snow.
-Then we went up the slopes on Lower Arvine.
-Later, we crossed Broadway and then continued through Lower Magoo and Lower Chappell’s Run.
-The Forest Green Express ski lift was operating as we traveled underneath it.
+I used microspikes on firm snow and went up on Lower Arvine.
+Then we crossed Broadway through Lower Magoo and Lower Chappell’s Run.
+The Forest Green Express lift operated as we walked under it.

-After crossing Queens Run, I then switched to snowshoes.
-Later, we left the road and went up into the forest.
-Soon, we made our way up to Point 6725 from the south.
-It gave a full view of our goal towering above.
-We also saw Elizabeth Lake nestling in the basin below.
+After Queens Run, I switched to snowshoes and then left the road up into the trees.
+We reached Point 6725 from the south, where I saw our goal above.
+Meanwhile, Elizabeth Lake was nestling in the basin below.

 See more trip photos here.

-The snow had been in the morning sun for a good while.
-So now the top few inches were slushy.
-We carefully avoided open terrain on the steep terrain.
-At the same time, we stayed in the trees.
-Then we went through the steepest section from 6200′ to 6400′.
+Snow had been in the morning sun for a while, so the top was slushy.
+We avoided open terrain by walking in the trees.
+Then we went through the steeper section between 6200′ and 6400′.

 See more trip photos here.